Skip to content

 • Tax Rate - Each property falls under a local taxing area with a different tax rate from other places.
 The document should specify the taxing area and rate.
 It may also include a breakdown of applicable taxes.

-• Assessed Value - Local assessors determine the property's value and then use it to calculate the owed taxes.
-The assessed value must therefore appear on the document.
+• Assessed Value - Local assessors determine the property's value and use it to calculate the taxes owed.
+Therefore, the assessed value must appear on the document.

-• Payment History and Methods - Property owners should receive a tax record with a list of payments made and the owed amount.
-It may also include the accepted forms of payment.
+• Payment History and Methods - Property owners should receive a tax record that lists the payments made and the amount owed.
+The record may also include the accepted forms of payment.

 • Property and Owner Information - The document should describe the property to ensure it is correct.
 In addition, it should state the property owner's name, determining who is liable for the taxes.